-You wouldn’t then subsequently want to quench NIBRON, you have to allow it to cool at the maximum rate of about 200 degrees per minute to allow the precipitates time to form, because they are key to the performance of the grade.
+You wouldn’t then subsequently want to quench NIBRON, you have to allow it to cool at the maximum rate of about 200 degrees per minute to allow the precipitates time to form because they are key to the performance of the grade.

 We have spoken about offshore applications, are there any specifically onshore applications that NIBRON can be used in?

-It’s quite a flexible grade, given that is very high strength, and this gives designers quite a bit of flexibility.
+It’s quite a flexible grade, given that is a very high strength, and this gives designers quite a bit of flexibility.
 For instance, it’s used in aerospace where you need nonmagnetic performance.
 One thing I didn’t mention before is that NIBRON is almost completely nonmagnetic.
 So where you have magnetic sensitive applications, and aerospace is a prime example for that, NIBRON is a good alternative to some nickel grades which may have some magnetic permeability.
 This allows you to use NIBRON for connectors in electrical applications and also automotive engines.

 Bronze has traditionally been used, but bronze is not always strong enough.
 NIBRON does have that additional strength as long as the operating temperature doesn’t exceed about 350oC.
 There is an upper limit with NIBRON partly because of its strengthening mechanism.
 If you have prolonged exposure above 350 degrees, you start to lose the benefits of that precipitation hardening, and very quickly the ductility drops off, and you’re into an area where you don’t want to be using the material.

 Going the other way, it is stable right down to cryogenic temperatures.
-So unlike steel for example, copper alloys don’t embrittle at cryogenic temperatures, so they retain their toughness.
+So unlike steel, for example, copper alloys don’t embrittle at cryogenic temperatures, so they retain their toughness.

 Is there anything else you particularly want to discuss in terms of the trademark alloys that Columbia Metals produce?
 Are there any specific case studies that you’d like to highlight that recently happened?

 Another alloy we produce is TROJAN, our ultimate super strength copper nickel silicon alloy.
 This has been specified by a number of the Formula 1 teams, for valve guides and valve seats, and the F1 engines.
 Now I know they’ve just gone through a complete revamp of the specifications, so whether that is still the case, I can’t say.
-But certainly under last years’ rules, it was quite widely used.
+But certainly, under last years’ rules, it was quite widely used.

 COLDUR-A®, sometimes known as architectural bronze, is a high copper alloy that is very popular as it’s one of the most easily workable alloys.
 Very popular with sculptors and with metalsmiths, it is used all over for things like nameplates and signs.
 One of our country’s premier artist blacksmiths is going out to give a quite prestigious lecture in the States at the moment, and he’s taking some COLDUR-A with him to demonstrate its workability.